graboskyc/MongoSampler/README.md

                 -d --db                 Database name
                 -c --collection         Collection name
-                -v --values             If supplied, include values in response -s --sample             If included only do a sample of 1000 docs -h --help               If included print help and quit
+                -v --values             If supplied, include values in response -s --sample             If included, only do a sample of specified number of docs -a --all                If included, ignores db and collection flags and finds all dbs and collections -h --help               If included, print help and quit
 ```

 # Editing